numbas/editor-docs/source/jme-reference.rst

         * ``2..10 # 2``
         * ``0..1#0``

-.. function:: a except b
+.. jme:function:: a except b

     Exclude a number, range, or list of items from a list or range.